ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

 The `thenCompose` method creates a new stage that upon completion applies the given `Function` to the result of the single previous stage.
 This method is similar to the `thenApply` method described above.
-The difference is that the result of the `Function` is a subclass of `CompletionStage`, which is useful when functional transformation is a long operation that is reasonable to execute as a separate stage (possible asynchronously).
+The difference is that the result of the `Function` is a subclass of `CompletionStage`, which is useful when a functional transformation is a long operation that is reasonable to execute as a separate stage (possible asynchronously).

 ```